alfonsoalba/web/_posts/2020-10-19-youtube-dl-using-docker.md

 ## TL;DR

 You don't really need docker to run `youtube-dl`.
-You can just install it using `brew install youtube-dl` or `apt install youtube-dl` in debian based distributions and you are ready to go.
-However, as I mentioned in a [previous post]({% link _posts/2020-10-13-abput-this-blog-docker.md %}), I will use docker to run the command.
+You can just install it using `brew install youtube-dl` or `apt install youtube-dl` in Debian based distributions and you are ready to go.
+However, as I mentioned in a [previous post]({% link _posts/2020-10-13-about-this-blog-docker.md %}), I will use docker to run the command.

 ## Docker concepts involved